Build bigger, stronger and more impressive arms with perfect biceps curls

 The lowering phase is an overlooked portion of the move.
 People tend to think that the key part is lifting the weight up so they let gravity take over on the way down.
 That’s a big mistake.
 You have to control the negative (lowering phase) of the lift and you should lower each rep to a count of three or four to exploit the maximum muscle-building potential of the exercise.

-Step 6: Squeeze the triceps at the bottom
+Step 6: Squeeze your triceps at the bottom

 This is something that hardly anyone does but it is so effective.
 At the bottom of the move, fully straighten your arms and squeeze the triceps muscles before starting the next rep. This is called ‘reciprocal innervation’ and will prime your body to activate as many biceps muscle fibres as possible when you perform the next rep.